fenhl/ootrstats/README.md

 Results will be displayed on stdout.

 If this subcommand is run with the `--raw-data` option, it will output the following data instead of displaying a summary.
 Each seed's data is printed on a separate line, starting with the character `s` for success or `f` for failure, followed by a space, followed by the number of instructions taken.

+### `failures`

+Displays the 10 most common exceptions returned by the randomizer, grouped by the location in the code where they were raised.
+Results will be displayed on stdout.

 ### `midos-house`